bestmustard/us_presidential_election_2024/README.md

 ## Statement on LLM usage

-Scripts were written with the help of ChatGPT4, and aspects of the paper, namely references, were written with the help of ChatGPT4.
+Scripts and aspects of the paper, namely references, discussion, and appendix were written with the help of ChatGPT4.
 The entire chat history is available in inputs/llms/usage.txt.